Wayfair Labor Day Sale 2022: Save on Furniture, Appliances and More

-Wayfair Labor Day Sale 2022: Save Up to 70% on Furniture, Appliances, Décor and More
+Wayfair Labor Day Extended Sale 2022: Save Up to 70% on Furniture, Appliances, Décor and More

-Wayfair's Labor Day sale is officially here, and it's the perfect time to stock up on some of the home store's best-selling furniture, appliances, décor, and more.
+Wayfair's Labor Day sale has been extended, and it's the perfect time to stock up on some of the home store's best-selling furniture, appliances, décor, and more.
 With so many stylish items for every kind of room, the Wayfair Labor Day Sale 2022 is definitely worth shopping for to refresh your living space for the new season.
 Whether you're shopping for bedding, mattresses, or furniture, thousands of end-of-summer steals are on sale for up to 70% off.

-From now until Tuesday, September 6, living room seating is up to 60% off, bedroom furniture is on sale for as low as $99, and wall art is up to 70% off.
-The Wayfair Labor Day sale is cutting prices on everything you could need for an interior redesign at discounts we likely won't see until Black Friday.
+For a limited time, living room seating is up to 60% off, bedroom furniture is on sale for as low as $99, and wall art is up to 70% off.
+The Wayfair Labor Day Extended sale is cutting prices on everything you could need for an interior redesign at discounts we likely won't see until Black Friday.
 If you're wanting to spruce up your space for the fall, this Wayfair sale is the perfect event to shop for furniture deals.

 Take advantage of the discounts at the Wayfair Labor Day Sale and shop the best deals below.
 If you want more of the best discounts this week, check out our guide to the best Labor Day sales.